 Lack of jobs is typically not the main reason – this happens despite the fact that the local economy lacks qualified labour.

 This instead points to a mismatch between the academic and business sectors as one explanation.
 This is obviously a lost opportunity for the local economy of university towns.

 The purpose of this handbook – stemming from a Baltic Sea Region co-operation project funded by the Swedish Institute – is to inspire and provide concrete tools for universities, city governments and business associations to enhance their efforts to attract and retain students and researchers, as well as facilitate more seamless mobility of these groups.
 A special focus is on how non-capital university towns can improve their efforts in this regard, especially in the Northern European Baltic Sea Region.

-Case studies of practical examples of tools and strategies in use will be used to inspire and promote action among the readers of this handbook.
+Case studies of practical examples of tools and strategies in use are used to inspire and promote action among the readers of this handbook.